-In my dissertation, I analyze the political implications of democracy indices and their connection to states' foreign policy through a mixed-methods study of the Freedom in the World (FITW) report, as a democratic GPI influential case.
-First, I examine how evaluations from U.S. foreign policy elites relate to the assessments and classification criteria used by the FITW.
+In my dissertation, I analyze the political implications of democracy indices and their relationship to states' foreign policy through a mixed-methods study of the Freedom in the World (FITW) report, a prominent democracy rating.
+First, I examine how human rights evaluations by U.S. foreign policy elites in the Country Reports on Human Rights Practices relate to the assessments and classification criteria used by the FITW.
 Building on these findings, I explore the extent to which these democracy ratings translate into tangible political consequences for both positively and negatively assessed countries by examining whether they condition U.S. developmental and diplomatic policies toward evaluated states.

 Before coming to Northwestern, I worked as an academic assistant at the Argentine Council for International Relations (CARI), a preeminent Latin American think tank advising on foreign policy and multilateral diplomacy.
 I received my B.A. from the University of Buenos Aires (Argentina, 2016) and my M.A. in International Politics and Economy from San Andrés University (Argentina, 2021).